-More years melt away and Sang Doo now has a daughter, Bo Ri Cha (Min Joo Song - what a cutey pie and what a fantastic, natural child actress!), from a one night stand with a flighty, crass, uneducated, poor but pretty young woman named Sera Han (Soo Hyun Hong from The Princess' Man, Jang Ok Jung, Living In Love, Roommate).
+More years melt away and Sang Doo now has a daughter, Bo Ri Cha (Min Joo Song - what a cutey pie and what a fantastic, natural child actress!), from a one night stand with a flighty, crass, uneducated, poor but pretty young woman named Sera Han (an early role for Soo Hyun Hong from The Princess' Man, Jang Ok Jung, Living In Love, Roommate).
 She is hung up on Sang Doo but it's obvious he doesn't love her, though he tries to show her respect as the mother of his child.
 She uses Sang Doo's love for his daughter to keep him close to her, hoping a relationship will grow eventually.
 She also harbors a terrible secret that is not revealed till near the end of the drama.
 When you know how delicate and prim and sweet actress Soo Hyun Hong is in real life, it's rather a jolt to see her as this often selfish and nasty character -- she must have enjoyed playing this character, so different than her own.

 What a difference in parenting styles!